MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-discovery.md

 ### Apply a trained model to your library

-You can evaluate up to 10 models against your content to help you find the most appropriate one.
+You can evaluate trained models against your content to help you find the most appropriate one.
 To select a model that you want to apply to your library:

 1. On the **Available** tab, review the models in the list.